-Value Sovereignty, Care Work, a Commons: a review of the DisCO Manifesto
+Value Sovereignty, Care Work, and Commons: a review of the DisCO Manifesto

 Kevin Carson.
 Originally published by the Center for a Stateless Society